1908–1950

 The old wooden bridge is demolished after storm damage – a new modern steel bridge is built in a different location.

-The picture above shows the road which led from Divinity House to the old covered bridge.
+The picture to the left shows the road which led from Divinity House to the old covered bridge.
 The remains of the stone foundations of the wooden bridge on each side of the river are still visible today.

 G.H.A.
 Montgomery, K.C., B.A., B.C.L., D.C.L., L.L.D is appointed 10th Chancellor (1942-1950).